Last Updated on

 Things to Do in Central Bucks County PA

 This was the “Summer Stock” theater that launched many a famous actor.
 Neil Simon debuted his first play, Come Blow Your Horn, here.
-Grace Kelly earned her chops on this stage, and so did a young Robert Redford – in Nobody Loves Me, which went on to Broadway as Barefoot in the Park.
+Grace Kelly earned her chops on this stage.
+And so did a young Robert Redford – in Nobody Loves Me, which went on to Broadway as Barefoot in the Park.

-It is now back stronger than ever.
-New chairs, a polished floor, removal of dropped ceiling, state-of-art catwalk that replaces the old Hemp-Rope system; The Bucks County Playhouse may be in its 76th season, but it is a renewed three year old organization.
+It is now back stronger than ever with new chairs, a polished floor, removal of dropped ceiling, state-of-art catwalk that replaced the old Hemp-Rope system.
+The Bucks County Playhouse may be in its 76th season, but it feels renewed.